leikareipa/rallysported-frontend/README.md

 If you'd like to modify RallySportED-js or otherwise inspect its internals, this guide is for you.

 ## Setting up RallySportED-js on a server
-To set up RallySportED-js on your server, simply copy over the [rallysported-js/](rallysported-js/) directory.
+To set up RallySportED-js on your server, simply copy over the [distributable/](distributable/) directory.
 The app is client-based and doesn't need dynamic hosting.

-- You can rename the directory to something other than `rallysported-js`, but its internal structure should remain as-is.
+- You can rename the `distributable` directory however you want, but its internal structure should remain as-is.

 You should now be able to run RallySportED-js in a browser by navigating to where you placed the files on your server, such that [rallysported-js/index.html](rallysported-js/index.html) is served.